 - Altered property: The perpetrator must have modified the property in question.
 For example, if they break into a home or apartment but don’t take anything or cause any damage, most often, there wouldn’t be any burglary charges.

 - Property of value: Finally, the property must be valuable enough to count as burglary.
 This means that it must have some monetary or sentimental value.
-The theft often does not count as burglary if the stolen property isn’t worth much.
+The difference between theft and burglary is that theft often does not count as burglary if the stolen property isn’t worth much.
 If the items aren’t recovered, the stolen goods are appraised through physical proof, such as receipts and order forms.

 Understanding these elements and how they apply to the specific degrees of burglary can help you report the crime to the police in detail and protect yourself from potential legal repercussions.